 Clinical studies have shown that patients using the medication to combat their type-2 diabetes have lost between 8-14 lbs over the span of 30-56 weeks.

-The drug reduces the main element that needs to be kept in check for diabetics – the appetite.
+The drug reduces the main element that needs to be kept in check for people with diabetes – the appetite.
 The medication slows down gastric emptying, making the patient feel fuller for longer periods of time.
 Ozempic helps prevent large fluctuations in blood sugar levels.

-It is believed that limiting the ups and downs of these levels results in controlling the urge to eat.
+It is believed that limiting the ups and downs of blood sugar levels results in regulating appetite.
 However, one of the negative side effects of the drug is nausea and vomiting, which may also result in loss of appetite.

 Working with a dietitian can help you modify lifestyle habits to minimize and resolve symptoms that result from taking Ozempic.